-This bill amends the Natural Resources and Environmental Protection Act by updating regulations regarding entry into state parks and state-operated public boating access sites for both resident and nonresident motor vehicles.
-It specifies that nonresident and commercial motor vehicles must display a valid park permit in the lower right-hand corner of the windshield, with the requirement for annual permits being changed from "shall" to "must."
-Additionally, it clarifies that resident motor vehicles must have paid the recreation passport fee to enter state parks and that registration tabs or stickers must indicate this payment.
-The bill also outlines exceptions to these requirements, including circumstances involving emergency vehicles, state-owned vehicles, and designated free fishing days.
+This bill amends the Natural Resources and Environmental Protection Act by updating the requirements for entering state parks and state-operated public boating access sites with nonresident and resident motor vehicles.
+It specifies that nonresident motor vehicles must display a valid park permit affixed to the lower right-hand corner of the windshield, which must be permanently affixed for the year.
+For resident motor vehicles, entry is contingent upon the payment of a recreation passport fee, which allows access to all state parks and recreation areas until the vehicle registration expires.
+The bill also clarifies that certain exemptions apply, such as for emergency vehicles, state-owned vehicles, and specific fishing days.

-Furthermore, the bill introduces new provisions regarding civil infractions for violations of these entry requirements, establishing a maximum fine of $100 for offenders.
-It also clarifies that the registration plate on a parked vehicle serves as prima facie evidence of the owner's responsibility for the vehicle's location.
+Additionally, the bill introduces new legal language regarding the enforcement of these regulations, stating that violations may result in a civil fine of up to $100.
+It also establishes that the registration plate on a parked vehicle serves as prima facie evidence of the owner's responsibility for the vehicle's location.
+The bill includes provisions for the Department of Natural Resources to waive requirements for department-sponsored events or other circumstances as determined by the director.
 The enactment of this bill is contingent upon the passage of House Bill No. 4673.

 Statutes affected: